 The short interest is calculated by dividing the total amount of shares short by the total amount of shares outstanding and is often expressed as a percentage.
 By also calculating the change in short interest you can even gain more insights into Mr. Market’s2 thoughts about the expected direction of the stock’s share price, as an increase in short interest means Mr. Market is more certain that the stock price will decline, and vice versa.

-According to the report of Asher Curtis and Neil Farger, titled: "Does Short Selling Amplify Price Declines or Align Stocks with their Fundamental Values?", the average short interest is 2.4%.
-By applying the 80/20 rule to this percentage, I have determined the average short interest range at 1.9% to 2.9% (rounded 2% to 3%).
+According to the report of Asher Curtis and Neil Farger, titled: “Does Short Selling Amplify Price Declines or Align Stocks with their Fundamental Values?“, the average short interest is 2.4%.
+By applying the 80/20 rule to this percentage, I have determined the average short interest range at 1.9% to 2.9%.

 The float refers to the total number of shares available for trading.
-Thus, the float is calculated by subtracting the restricted shares, the insider ownership and the shares owned by shareholders who own at least 5% of the company's total shares outstanding.
-The difference between this ratio and the 'standard' short interest is that the long-term shareholders are now excluded, as Mr. Market expects that these ownership groups will not sell their shares in the near future.
+Thus, the float is calculated by substracting the insider ownership and the institutional ownership from the company’s total shares outstanding.

 The short interest ratio is derived by dividing the total short position by the average daily trading volume, generally calculated over the last 30 trading days.
 The short interest ratio is also referred to as days to cover, as it is a rough estimate of how many days it would take the shorters to buy back all of their shorted shares at the stock’s average daily trading volume.
 Thus, the higher the short interest ratio is, the more vulnerable the stock is to a short squeeze (as it will take longer to buy back the shares necessary to close the short stock position).